Valerie Bradford

 Valerie Bradford is a Canadian politician who was elected to represent the riding of Kitchener South—Hespeler in the House of Commons of Canada in the 2021 Canadian federal election.
 She is a member of the Liberal Party.
 In the 2025 Canadian federal election, she was unseated by Conservative candidate Matt Strauss.

 Education

 Bradford received a Diploma in Travel and Tourism from Humber College before completing a certification in Economic Development from the University of Waterloo and completing the Ontario Management Development, Supervisory Studies program at Mohawk College.

 Background

-Bradford began her career as a volunteer Producer and on-air personality for TV Hamilton, Cable 14.
-She then worked as an Imperial Service Financial Advisor and Small Business Advisor at CIBC until 2005.
+Bradford began her career as a volunteer producer and on-air personality for TV Hamilton, Cable 14.
+She then worked as financial and small business advisor at CIBC until 2005.

 Prior to her election, Bradford was an economic development professional.
 While serving as a Business Development Officer for the City of Kitchener from 2005 until 2020, Bradford was also the Chair of the Workforce Planning Board of Waterloo Wellington Dufferin from 2016 to 2020.